f-dangel/wandb_preempt/example/README.md

 Our next goal will be to define and create a sweep.

-For that, we need to write a `.yaml` file which specifies how the training script is called, and how the search space looks like.
-To learn more, have a look at the [Weights & Biases documentation](https://docs.wandb.ai/guides/sweeps/define-sweep-configuration).
+For that, we need to write a `.yaml` file which specifies how the training script is called, and what the search space looks like.
+To learn more, take a look at the [Weights & Biases documentation](https://docs.wandb.ai/guides/sweeps/define-sweep-configuration).

-The following configuration file defines a random search over the learning rate, using a log-uniform search space.
+The following configuration file defines a random search over the learning rate, using a log-uniform density for the search space.
 Note that you need to modify the `entity` and `project` entries to match with a `wandb` project that you have access to.

 /// details | Details of the sweep configuration `example/sweep.yaml` ([source](https://github.com/f-dangel/wandb_preempt/blob/main/example/sweep.yaml))
 ```yaml hl_lines="1 2"